moj-analytical-services/user-guidance/source/documentation/data-docs/curated-databases-docs/amazon-athena.md

 Follow the [setup guidance](https://github.com/moj-analytical-services/dbtools/#setup) to get started.
 The quickstart guidance [here](https://github.com/moj-analytical-services/dbtools/#examples) provides detailed examples for **creating, querying and deleting tables**.

 You can also use [Rdbtools](https://github.com/moj-analytical-services/dbtools/).
 This is an analytical platform community maintained package which has some additional functionality that `dbtools` does not.
+It can be used with the understanding that if the package requires fixing or updating, it is the responsibility of those using the package to do so.

 ## Using JupyterLab